RavinduGit21/Progress-Tracker/README.md

 - **Inline Editing**: Double-click row or column headers to rename them
 - **Auto-save**: All data is automatically saved to browser localStorage
 - **Reset Function**: Clear all progress checks with one click
+- **Live Clock**: Real-time clock in the header to keep track of time
+- **Customizable Countdowns**: Two configurable countdowns for important dates

 ### 🎨 **User Interface**
 - **Modern Design**: Clean, dark theme with professional styling